+It is important to reward high performing employees with an employee appreciation letter.
 Employees who feel appreciated will work harder and more diligently to get the job done.
-For this reason alone it is important to send out an employee appreciation letter to show employees how much they truly are appreciated.
+For this reason alone it is important to provide an appreciation letter to show employees how much they truly are appreciated.

 This is perhaps the most valuable of all tools that an employer can use to their benefit.
 Employees who feel good about the company they work for will be more efficient in their work and be much more likely to go the extra mile to help out when needed.
 It is an excellent way to motivate employees and boost their morale.